kumsy/keddit/README.md

 Keddit is a community-driven social media site, inspired by Reddit with Twilio functionally.

-Users will be able to create an account, upload their custom profile picture, create communities, post topics, comment, share posts, and vote.
+Users are able to create an account, upload their custom profile picture, create communities, post topics, comment, share posts, and vote.

 Features:

-CLOUDINARY - Images and GIFs from posts are automatically uploaded to my cloud server via cloudinary
+CLOUDINARY - Images and GIFs from posts are automatically uploaded to a cloud server.

-GIPHY API - Users can search for their favorites GIFs powered by GIPHY
+GIPHY API - Users can search for their favorites GIFs powered by GIPHY.

 TWILIO API - Users can share posts and send the contents via SMS and MMS.